TechLabs-Berlin/wt21-pet-match/Blog Post - Pet Match.md

 For this reason we divided up our tasks as follows:

 Andrea:
  - Figma Layouts

-	- static HTML-pages + CSS
+ - Static HTML-pages + CSS

 Brigitta:

  - React project

  - Javascript coding

  - Coordination with WD-BE

 As we as a team faced a time problem, we decided not to use any additional UI library or other tools we were not familiar with.